Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### <a name="link_changelog"></a> Changelog

+* v.2.0.29 - Jun 30th, 2019
+    * The [State changes](#link_state) feature now supports requesting potential state changes caused by mempool transactions.
+The endpoint is `https://api.blockchair.com/{:chain}/state/changes/mempool`.
+It's now possible to easily build an app watching for transactions incoming/outgoing to/from millions of addresses, see [an example](#link_state).
 * v.2.0.28 - Jun 28th, 2019
     * Added support for Groestlcoin nodes.
 The endpoint is `https://api.blockchair.com/groestlcoin/nodes`.
 The `stats` endpoint (`https://api.blockchair.com/groestlcoin/stats`) now also shows the node count.
 * v.2.0.27 - Jun 27th, 2019